soybeanjs/elegant-router/README.md

 │   │   └── index.vue
 ```

-> Please don't have the above index.vue on the same level as the folder, this is not part of the agreed upon rules
+> Please don't have the following index.vue on the same level as the folder, this is not part of the agreed upon rules

 **Error example**